fraca/PWGS2/README.md

 ## Baypass analysis

+Baypass (Gautier 2015) is a program for the Environmental Association Analysis EAA.
+The input files are done with **snp_merge3_MAF.R**.
+First the population variant matrix is calculated and after the association with between the SNPs and the environmental variable is performed.
+Finally a Gene Ontology analysis is done with SNP2GO (Szkiba et al. 2014).
+In the script **bypass_fin_git.R** there are the scripts that I used.

 ## SIFT4G analysis
 SIFT4G predict whether an amino acid substitustion is deleterious.
 The script **SIFT_ini.sh** run SIFT program and call **SIFT_work.sh**, after run **SIFT_fin.sh**.
 This pipeline is designed to run on sciCORE HPC with qsub command.